top of page

 It repays evil with kindness (Romans 12:20-21).
 It works actively for the good of those who attack it.
 Its unexpected behavior can melt the hardest heart.

 A Christian shared about the Lord with a friend.
 The friend told him off.
 The Christian responded kindly.
 It was a turning point that led to the friend’s salvation.
 That is God’s love in shoe leather.
-What is your takeaway?
+See additional free spiritual growth resources for Christians.

 Comments